AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/streaming.md

 | JSON | `json` |
 | Parquet | `parquet` |

-For all table-based connectors use the enum value: `tabular`.
+For all table-based connectors, set the value to `tabular`.

 **API format**